John Adams Parker

-John Adams Parker (29 November 1829 – 1905) was a New York painter.
+John Adams Parker (29 November 1829 – 1905) was an American painter from New York.

 Biography

 Parker was born in New York City.
 He received his education at New York University, and was a merchant from 1850 until 1857.
 He then studied art, exhibiting first at the Academy of Design in 1858, where he became a regular contributor.
 He was made an associate of the Academy in 1869, and was a member of the Brooklyn Art Association and one of the founders of the Brooklyn Art Club.
 He began his residence in Brooklyn in 1856.

 Works

 Mountain scenery especially claimed his attention, and the Adirondacks, the Catskills, and the White Mountains furnished him with most of the subjects for his paintings, which include: